 Black rot of turnips is a serious disease of not only turnips, but most other crucifer crops as well.
 What exactly is turnip black rot?
 Turnips with black rot have a bacterial disease caused by the pathogen Xanthomonas campestris pv. campestris.
-As mentioned, black rot targets members of the Brassica family – from turnips to cabbage, broccoli, cauliflower, kale, mustard and radish.
-Because the disease afflicts so many crops, it is important to learn about turnip black rot control.
+As mentioned, black rot targets members of the Brassica family– from turnips to cabbage, broccoli, cauliflower, kale, mustard, and radish.
+Since the disease afflicts so many crops, it is important to learn about turnip black rot control.

 What is Turnip Black Rot?

 The bacteria X. campestris enters leaf pores at the margin and moves down into the vascular system of the leaf.
 Upon inspection, infected leaves are marked by a notched or “V” shaped lesion at the leaf margin and appear to have black to dark grey fibers running through the leaf tissue.
 Once the leaves are infected, they rapidly degrade.
 Infected turnip seedlings collapse and rot soon after infection.

 Black rot of turnips was first described in 1893 and has been an ongoing problem for farmers since that time.
 The pathogen spreads rapidly, infecting seed, emergent seedlings, and transplants.
 The disease is spread by splashing water, windblown water, and by animals and people moving through the crop.
 Symptoms on a turnip with black rot will first appear on lower foliage.